 Hello Fellow Readers,

-I am grateful to all of you that came to the Springfest Garden Show and attended my lecture, along with Marty Carson of Three Seasons, on the Dos and Don’ts of Landscape & Garden Design.
+I am grateful to all that came to the Springfest Garden Show and attended my lecture, along with Marty Carson of Three Seasons, on the Dos and Don’ts of Landscape & Garden Design.
 It was a lighthearted spin comparing garden don’ts to fashion blunders.
-I few of the dos and don’ts that got the greatest laughs: wearing shorts with black socks and white sneakers or socks with sandals; comparing these fashion faux pas to using dyed mulch.
-And wearing the correct undergarments to avoid see-through and right sized clothes to avoid muffin tops; comparing to proper planting protocol to assure the health and beauty of your plants (digging planting holes twice the width and only the depth of the root ball and good soil preparation).
+To follow are a few slides of the dos and don’ts that got the greatest laughs.
+Wearing shorts with black socks and white sneakers or socks with sandals; comparing these fashion faux pas to using dyed mulch.
+And, wearing the correct undergarments and right-sized clothes to prevent muffin tops; comparing it to proper planting protocols to assure the health and beauty of your plants.

-With further research I learned that the mulch material is leftover from the cocoa bean roasting process which is said to be more environmentally friendly than other mulches hence the appeal.
-Dr. Maureen McMichael, a veterinarian at the University of Illinois Veterinary Teaching Hospital specializes in emergency and critical care says, “Cocoa mulch is significantly more toxic than milk chocolate or even baker’s chocolate because it has quite a bit more theobromine in it.”
-Theobromine is the toxic compound in most chocolates which is deadly to pets especially dogs.
-The clinical signs of chocolate or cocoa mulch toxicity include: hyperactivity, muscle tremors, fast heart rate, hyperthermia, and seizures which can cause death.
+I learned the mulch is leftover from the cocoa bean roasting process, which is said to be more environmentally friendly compared with other mulches.
+However, as Dr. Maureen McMichael of the University of Illinois Veterinary Teaching Hospital, writes, “Cocoa mulch is significantly more toxic than milk chocolate or even baker’s chocolate because it has quite a bit more theobromine in it.”
+Theobromine is the toxic compound in most chocolates which is deadly to pets, especially dogs.
+Chocolate or cocoa mulch toxicity can result in hyperactivity, muscle tremors, fast heart rate, hyperthermia, and seizures which can be fatal.

-After time, the sweet smell of the cocoa mulch will subside and may be less appealing to your canine kid, but the toxicity does not go away.
+After a time, the sweet smell of the cocoa mulch will subside and may be less appealing to your canine kid, but the toxicity does not go away.
 So stay clear of cocoa mulch, especially if you have outdoor pets.
-Personally I’d be concerned for all wildlife.
 How much we are learning from each other!
 Thank you for all of your questions.

 Garden dilemmas? firstname.lastname@example.org